pshrmn/curi/docs/README.md

   * [04 - Middleware](./tutorials/04-curi-middleware.md) - Learn how to use Curi middleware functions and write your own.
   * [05 - Code splitting](./tutorials/05-code-splitting.md) - Learn how to enable code splitting to reduce the initial bundle download size of your application
   * [06 - Route loading](./tutorials/06-route-loading.md) - Learn how to use the route's `load` property
+  * [07 - Server-side rendering](./tutorials/07-server-rendering.md) - Learn how to render a Curi application on the server

 This directory contains general curi docs.
 For packages specific documentation, please use the links below.